Blog · Review Essay · Modified July 10, 2026 · Last reviewed July 10, 2026

 The Book

 Robot-Proof, revised and updated edition: Higher Education in the Age of Artificial Intelligence was published by MIT Press in 2024.
-Google Books lists Joseph E. Aoun as author, MIT Press as publisher, October 15, 2024 as publication date, and 224 pages for the revised edition.
+MIT Press lists Joseph E. Aoun as author, October 15, 2024 as publication date, 224 pages, and ISBN 9780262549851 for the paperback.
 Amazon lists the same revised edition with ISBN-10 0262549859 and ISBN-13 9780262549851.

 The book updates Aoun's 2017 argument for the generative AI period.
 Its central proposal is "humanics": a curriculum that combines technological literacy, data literacy, and human literacy with experiential learning.
 That frame is modest compared with the louder claims around AI education.
 Aoun is not promising that students can beat machines at machine tasks.
 He is arguing that universities should train people to work with technical systems while retaining judgment, social intelligence, creativity, and ethical responsibility.